 - August 13, 2020 was the Annual Jumpstart Parent Education Conference.
 It is designed to inspire, connect, and motivate parents as they kick off the school year!
-The conference features a keynote address and educational breakout sessions. - Parent Orientations and Coffee Chats are another way to learn about each campus.
-Look for more information once school begins. - Parent support groups are being created for new Track C families.
+The conference featured a keynote address and educational breakout sessions. - Several how-to videos were created to show parents how to navigate Schoology, complete Reading Logs, and support their student during distance learning. - Parent Orientations and Coffee Chats are another way to learn about each campus.
+Look for more information once school begins.